BottenAnna/LearningR/README.md

 Anna H, Project Management and Organizational behaviour
-TITLE: Learning R in the course "Research Research in R"
+TITLE: Learning R in the course "Reproducible Research in R"

 # LearningR: The basics of R

 This project will hopefully teach me about using R and version control for research purposes.
 We will see how it goes.
-[DELETE LATER] Changing text to test GitHub Pull function.

 # Brief description of folder and file contents